tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 ### Global Constraint

-A constraint involving any about of variables
+A constraint involving any amount of variables (does not need to include all variable)
+- Much more difficult to solve as they involve a lot of variables